KikodaCode/kikoda-cdk-constructs/API.md

 This value is resolved according to the following rules:

 1. The value provided to `env.region` when the stack is defined.
-This can either be a concerete region (e.g. `us-west-2`) or the `Aws.region` token.
+This can either be a concrete region (e.g. `us-west-2`) or the `Aws.REGION` token.
-3. `Aws.region`, which is represents the CloudFormation intrinsic reference `{ "Ref": "AWS::Region" }` encoded as a string token.
+3. `Aws.REGION`, which is represents the CloudFormation intrinsic reference `{ "Ref": "AWS::Region" }` encoded as a string token.

 Preferably, you should use the return value as an opaque string and not attempt to parse it to implement your logic.
-If you do, you must first check that it is a concerete value an not an unresolved token.
+If you do, you must first check that it is a concrete value an not an unresolved token.
 If this value is an unresolved token (`Token.isUnresolved(stack.region)` returns `true`), this implies that the user wishes that this stack will synthesize into a **region-agnostic template**.
 In this case, your code should either